flutter/flutter/specs/pointer.md

 are no buttons (touch, stylus) or only the primary button is active (mouse) and this is not an inverted stylus, then that pointer is considered the "primary" pointer for that object.
-The pointer remains the primary pointer for that object until the corresponding pointer-up event (even if the buttons change).
+The pointer remains the primary pointer for that object until the corresponding ``PointerUpEvent`` event (even if the buttons change).

-When a pointer moves, a non-bubbling 'pointer-move' event is fired at each of the pointer's current targets in turn (maintaining the order they had in the 'pointer-down' event, if there's more than one).
-If the return value of a 'pointer-moved' event is 'cancel', and the pointer is currently down, then the pointer is canceled (see below).
+When a pointer moves, a non-bubbling ``PointerMoveEvent`` event is fired at each of the pointer's current targets in turn (maintaining the order they had in the ``PointerDownEvent`` event, if there's more than one).
+If the return value of a ``PointerMovedEvent`` event is 'cancel', and the pointer is currently down, then the pointer is canceled (see below).

-When a pointer's button state changes but this doesn't impact whether it is "up" or "down", e.g. when a mouse with a button down gets a second button down, or when a stylus' buttons change state, but the pointer doesn't simultaneously move, then a 'pointer-moved' event is fired anyway, as described above, but with dx=dy=0.
+When a pointer's button state changes but this doesn't impact whether it is "up" or "down", e.g. when a mouse with a button down gets a second button down, or when a stylus' buttons change state, but the pointer doesn't simultaneously move, then a ``PointerMovedEvent`` event is fired anyway, as described above, but with dx=dy=0.

-When a pointer switches from "down" to "up", a non-bubbling 'pointer-up' event is fired at each of the pointer's current targets in turn (maintaining the order they had in the 'pointer-down' event, if there's more than one), and then the pointer's current target list is emptied except for the application's document.
-The buttons exposed on the 'pointer-up' event are those that were down immediately prior to the buttons being released.
+When a pointer switches from "down" to "up", a non-bubbling ``PointerUpEvent`` event is fired at each of the pointer's current targets in turn (maintaining the order they had in the ``PointerDownEvent`` event, if there's more than one), and then the pointer's current target list is emptied except for the application's document.
+The buttons exposed on the ``PointerUpEvent`` event are those that were down immediately prior to the buttons being released.

-At the time of a 'pointer-up' event, for each object that is a current target of the pointer, and for which the pointer is considered the "primary" pointer for that object, if there is another pointer that is already down, which is of the same kind, which also has that object as a current target, and that has either no buttons or only its primary button active, then that pointer becomes the new "primary" pointer for that object before the 'pointer-up' event is sent.
-Otherwise, the "primary" pointer stops being "primary" just _after_ the 'pointer-up' event.
+At the time of a ``PointerUpEvent`` event, for each object that is a current target of the pointer, and for which the pointer is considered the "primary" pointer for that object, if there is another pointer that is already down, which is of the same kind, which also has that object as a current target, and that has either no buttons or only its primary button active, then that pointer becomes the new "primary" pointer for that object before the ``PointerUpEvent`` event is sent.
+Otherwise, the "primary" pointer stops being "primary" just _after_ the ``PointerUpEvent`` event.
 (This matters for whether the 'primary' field is set.)

-When a pointer is canceled, if it is "down", pretend that the pointer moved to "up", sending 'pointer-up' as described above, and entirely empty its current targets list.
+When a pointer is canceled, if it is "down", pretend that the pointer moved to "up", sending ``PointerUpEvent`` as described above, and entirely empty its current targets list.
 AFter the pointer actually switches from "down" to "up", replace the current targets list with an object that only contains the application's document.

 Nothing special happens when a pointer's current target moves in the DOM.